OUR APPROACH TO SUSTAINABILITY

 The ethical framework for how we interact and do business.

 We recognize that management systems are a vital element of our high performance on Quality and EHS.
-Management systems are a key element of our Sustainability backbone, making sure that we operate according to the best standards in quality, health and safety and the environment.
-We are committed to certifying all our operational sites according to internationally accepted standards such as ISO 9001, ISO 14001 and OHSAS 18001, with the exception of 5 small offices with fewer than 15 employees.
-Our new factory in Baodi, China started production in November 2017.
-The site will go through certification in Q2, 2019.
+Management systems are a key element of our Sustainability backbone, making sure that we operate according to the best standards in quality, health, safety and the environment.
+We are committed to certifying all our operational sites according to internationally accepted standards such as ISO 9001, and the manufacturing of rotor blades for wind turbines as per internationally accepted standards such as the ISO 14001 and ISO 45001.

 ISO 9001 Certificate

 Suppliers and quality management

 We realize that sustainability risks can be more prevalent in our supply chain rather than our own business.
-This is why we require our suppliers to comply with LM Wind Power’s Code of Conduct, and we are transitioning to GE’s The Spirit & The Letter.
+This is why we require our suppliers to comply with GE’s The Spirit & The Letter.
 We expect our suppliers and business partners to adhere to the LM Wind Power Code of Conduct and the principles herein.
 The Code of Conduct covers business, human rights, and environmental principles.
 We require suppliers to:

 - Respect all applicable laws and regulations governing our business